cartile/GTA-living/README.md

 # GTALiving

 Welcome to GTALiving, a modern and user-friendly housing marketplace web application!
-## Website is deployed on Vercel: https://gta-living.vercel.app/sign-up/
+## Currently deployed on Vercel: https://gta-living.vercel.app/sign-up/

 ## Features:
 - **Get Started**: Sign In and Sign Up powered safely and securely by Firebase Authentication and Google OAuth.